LoveLow-Global/kpop-agenda-sentiment/README.md

 # K-Pop Agenda Dynamics: A Comparative Analysis of Topic Diffusion and Sentiment on News and Social Media

-**국문 한줄 요약**: 케이팝 관련 기사들을 분야별로 나누고, 분야별로 온라인 커뮤니티/SNS에서 어떻게 반응이 나오는지를 비교한다. 그 후, 커뮤니티/SNS 플렛폼 별 반응에 대해서도 비교한다.
+**Note that this research is currently not ongoing.
+I am waiting for someone to do the remaining parts of the research with me.
+Please contact awesomepeoplefund@gmail.com for inquires.**

+**One line summary**: Sort K-pop related articles into distinct agenda topics, then check the characteristics of community response for each distinct agenda topics.
+We also compare how the community response differ from one online community / SNS platform to another.

-**Target of Analysis**: Top K-pop related articles on [Naver엔터](https://m.entertain.naver.com/series?tab=subject&categoryId=ALL), from 20240101 to 20241231
+**Target of Analysis**: Top K-pop related articles on [Naver Entertainment](https://m.entertain.naver.com/series?tab=subject&categoryId=ALL), from 20240101 to 20241231

-**Data Source**: News data, Korean SNS platforms such as X(Twitter)[API](https://developer.x.com/en/docs/x-api), DCinside[API?](https://github.com/eunchuldev/dcinside-python3-api), [Instagram](https://github.com/huaying/instagram-crawler).
+**Data Source**: News data, Korean SNS platforms such as X(Twitter)[API](https://developer.x.com/en/docs/x-api), DCinside, and Instagram.

 ## Step 1 - Cluster News Articles to Distinct Agenda Topics

 ### 1.1 - News Data Collection

 From Jan 1st, 2024 to Dec 31rd, 2024, the 10 articles with the highest number of daily views were collected.
-Top [5th article on July 29th](https://m.entertain.naver.com/ranking/article/144/0000978581) and [4th article on Dec 23rd](https://m.entertain.naver.com/ranking/article/312/0000693987) could not be opened and so I just skipped that.
-Therefore, a total of 3658 articles were collected.
+Top [5th article on July 29th](https://m.entertain.naver.com/ranking/article/144/0000978581) and [4th article on Dec 23rd](https://m.entertain.naver.com/ranking/article/312/0000693987) could not be opened and so there is uncollected data.
+However, it was a extremely small portion of the total number of collected articles and therefore I moved on.
+In essence, a total of 3658 articles were collected.

 For this task, I first obtained the list of top 10 articles for each day.
 [Source code for Ranking Crawler](https://github.com/LoveLow-Global/kpop-agenda-sentiment/blob/main/Step1/Step1-1/ranking_crawler.ipynb)